On the temperature scaling behaviour of the linear magnetoresistance observed in high-temperature superconductors

-In summary, a transport model invoking realistic-sized variations in the charge-carrier density is sufficient to explain the linear magnetoresistance and scaling behaviour reported in Refs.~\onlinecite{analytis1,analytis2,greg}.
-The model shows that this simple form of disorder causes the temperature dependence of the magnetoresistance to scale with the $T$-linear zero-field resistivity that is a feature of pnictides and cuprates~\cite{analytis1,analytis2,greg}.
-Therefore, though the latter $T$-linear zero-field resistance is indeed a signature of the ``strange metal'' state of high-temperature superconductors, the linear magnetoresistance {\it need not be}.
-Nevertheless, cuprates and pnictides are complex systems, and it is conceivable that other effects may be at play in the experimental data.
-With this in mind, I propose experiments that involve varying the sample size and geometry to test whether or not simple effects of disorder are important.
+In summary, an analytical model invoking realistic-sized variations in the charge-carrier density is used to generate magnetoresistance curves that are almost indistinguishable from those produced by the more sophisticated RRN and EMT models.
+This demonstrates that, though disorder is pivotal in causing linear magnetoresistance, the form of the magnetoresistance thus generated is rather insensitive to the microscopic details of the disorder~\cite{probreferees}.
+Hence, the analytical expression derived [Eq.~\ref{finalsolution}] can be used with confidence to fit the linear magnetoresistance and $(H,T)$ scaling reported in Refs.~\onlinecite{analytis1,analytis2,greg}.
+The good correspondence between model and data, using plausible values for the two fit parameters, shows that disorder of the size expected in alloys is sufficent to explain the linear magnetoresistance and the way in which it scales with the $T$-linear zero-field resistivity that is a feature of pnictides and cuprates~\cite{analytis1,analytis2,greg}.
+Therefore, though the latter $T$-linear zero-field resistance is indeed a signature of the ``strange metal'' state of high-temperature superconductors~\cite{sachdev}, the linear magnetoresistance {\it need not be}.